aroralanuk/memeory-tiles/README.md

 * [ ] Playback speeds up on each turn
 * [ ] Computer picks a different pattern each time the game is played
 * [ ] Player only loses after 3 mistakes (instead of on the first mistake)
+* [ ] Game button appearance change goes beyond color (e.g. add an image)
+* [ ] Game button sound is more complex than a single tone (e.g. an audio file, a chord, a sequence of multiple tones)